DevExCodeHub/custom-toolchain/README.md

    ![Image6.png](https://github.com/nailahDev/DevOps/blob/master/Images/5.5.png)

 The Build stage contains a build job that compiles your project in preparation for deployment.
-The Simple builder type packages your app, expecting the code to be in the root folder.
-If you use any other builder type, the build stage compiles your app, builds it, or both.
-This job generates artifacts that can be sent to a build archive directory.
-However, by default, the artifacts are placed in the project's root directory.

-The Deploy stage contains a deploy job that deploys the artifacts created by the Build stage.
-If a manifest file in the root folder exists, it is used to determine which buildpack to use.
-For more information about pipeline stages, see the IBM Cloud Docs.

 3. To add a third stage to deploy a test instance of your app, click **Add Stage**.
-4. Click the stage name, MyStage, and change the name to **Deploy Stage - Test**.
+4. Click the stage name, MyStage, and change the name to **Test**.
 5. Click the **JOBS** tab.
 6. Click **ADD JOB**, and then select the **Test** job type.
 8. For this lab choose simple Test, you can select other types of tests such as Advanced Test or vulnerability advisor to test your containers health or any other test that fit your needs.

 7. Review the values that are specified in the Organization and Space fields.
 Those values specify the org and space that the test instance of the app is deployed to.
 Make sure that a valid org and space are selected.
-Image

 9. Click save
 10. Drag the stage that you just created so that it is between the first two stages.